Why India’s ed-tech firm Byju’s paid $120 million

 Last week, India’s ed-tech startup Byju acquired Osmo, a kid-focused augmented reality games for iPhones and iPads, for $120 .

-That was a big move that signals the global ambition of Byju, which recently raised a $540 war chest from South Africa's Naspers Ventures and Canada Pension Plan Investment Board.
+That was a big move that signals the global ambition of Byju, which recently raised a $540 million war chest from South Africa’s Naspers Ventures and Canada Pension Plan Investment Board.

 I’ve followed Osmo since it launched its first product in 2014.
 Jerome Scholler and CEO Pramod Sharma started the company in 2013.
 The Palo Alto, California-based company created a clever mirror that could direct an iPad’s camera to the surface in front of it.
 If you tossed little blocks such as letters in front of it, it could recognize the letters, thanks to computer vision technology.
 It was a simple way to use augmented reality and content created for children to create a magical entertainment product.